 Since the beginning of the HIV epidemic, from the early-80s to the present day, gay men living with HIV have been at the forefront of embracing the latest changes to HIV health in the ‘fight for our lives’ to empower ourselves, support and educate each other to take control of HIV.
-Several crucial shifts in the HIV landscape have been readily embraced by people living with HIV (PLHIV) as activists and mobilisers in advancing that agenda.
+Several crucial shifts in the HIV landscape have been readily embraced by all people living with HIV in advancing that agenda.

 Like our peers who found hope and life in anti-retroviral therapies and championed public access to the medications in the late 80s, we adopted the new combination antiretroviral treatment (cART) in the mid to late 90s rapidly, which improved our life expectancy from months to decades.
-In 2011, the evidence which proved the protective effect of early treatment against HIV for negative partners in the case of serodiscordant couples (where one partner is HIV positive and the other HIV negative), saw positive people support the health and safety of their loved ones by embracing this early game change.
+In 2011, the evidence which proved the protective effect of early treatment against HIV for negative partners in the case of serodiscordant couples (where one partner is HIV positive and the other HIV negative), saw those of us living with HIV support the health and safety of our loved ones by embracing this early game change.

-Throughout the whole time of the HIV epidemic as positive gay men, we remained sexually active using or inventing a range of responses to sex and HIV educating our peers and protecting the health of our partners and fuck-buddies.
+Throughout the whole time of the HIV epidemic gay men living with HIV, remained sexually active using and inventing a range of responses to sex and HIV, as we educated our peers to protect the health of our partners.
 HIV positive men are the bower-birds of risk reduction strategies when it comes to having sex.
 We have always been an integral player in negotiated sex conversations concerning HIV prevention.

-Many of us use serosorting or only have unprotected sex with other positive guys to remove the risk of HIV transmission, while others use strategic positioning between partners of mixed sero-status.
+Many of us use serosorting or only have unprotected sex with others living with HIV to remove the risk of passing on HIV, while others use strategic positioning between partners of mixed sero-status.
 Many regular or committed partners use disclosure and negotiated safety in relationships.
 And there’s always the mainstay of condoms.
 Now with PrEP joining PEP in the prevention arsenal, we have a range of HIV prevention strategies to use depending on the circumstance and situation.

-The rise of one of our latest and strongest tools to prevent the transmission of the virus and offer protection to those we love and the broader community is Treatment as Prevention, or TasP.
-This strategy is used by PLHIV who take their HIV treatments as prescribed to prevent HIV transmission or being infectious.
-When we use TasP to maintain an undetectable viral load (UVL), we are no longer able to transmit the virus.
+The rise of one of our latest and strongest tools to prevent the transmission of the virus and offer protection to those we love and the broader community is Treatment as Prevention, or TasP (also called U=U).
+This strategy is used when we take our HIV treatments as prescribed to prevent passing on HIV.
+When we use TasP to maintain an undetectable viral load (UVL) for at least six months, we’re no longer able to transmit HIV.

-While not all of us can achieve or maintain an UVL, for those of us who can, it is recognised as a key sexual health strategy by many health promotion NGO’s including World Health Organisation, UNAIDS, Positive Life and ACON.
-Perhaps the strongest evidence of TasP has come out of the 2016 Partners Study.
-After 58,000 occasions of ‘bareback’ or condomless sex between 848 sero-discordant couples globally, there were zero instances of HIV transmission.
+While not all of us can achieve or maintain an UVL, for those of us who can, it is recognised as a key sexual health strategy by many health promotion NGOs including World Health Organisation and UNAIDS.
+Perhaps the strongest evidence of TasP has come out of the global 2016 Partners Study.
+After 58,000 occasions of ‘bareback’ or condomless sex between 848 sero-discordant couples, there were zero instances of HIV transmission.
 ZERO!
 Not one negative partner contracted HIV from their HIV positive partner.
-As community awareness and understanding about TasP grows, the realisation that TasP works not only for positive people but lets HIV negative people know that positive people with an UVL are sexually safe.
+As community awareness and understanding about TasP grows, the realisation that TasP works not only for people living with HIV but tells HIV negative people know that those of us living with HIV who have a UVL are sexually safe.